 She was quite uneasy.
 ‘If you know all this, why don’t you arrest me?’

-‘Don’t be insulted but we’re after the bigger fish.
+‘Don’t be insulted but we’re after bigger fish.
+We want to know the real game.
 I’m going to play fair – we think Ralph Stammers commissioned you and supplied you but I’m not asking you to confirm that.
-What I am asking is – if that’s quite wide of the mark, we need a line on who else it was not – we’re not holding out much hope you’ll name who it was.
-Are you interested in what we think about you so far?’
+What I am asking is – if that’s wrong, then tell me what else is wrong, you don’t need to tell me what is right, as that will have you in trouble with whoever organized this.’

-‘We know about the last one but there were three.
-One was from a boat on the river – that killed Laura Forrester’s husband, then there was one at Mrs. Forrester also from a distance on the water … and then there was the one you have the screenshots of.
-You’ve also seen the testimony of some of the boatmen, that you were onboard a few of those craft.
-Not saying they were the ones which sank but you were on some boats – you have those in the envelope.’
-She didn’t bother looking.
+‘We know almost all about the last one on the garage roof but there were three attacks.
+One was from a boat on the river – that one killed Laura Forrester’s husband, then there was one at Mrs. Forrester also from a distance on the water.
+You’ve also seen the testimony of some of the boatmen – you were onboard a few of those craft.
+Not saying they were the ones which sank but you were definitely on some boats.’

-He continued.
-‘We think Laura was getting wise to some things going on with the boats and these puzzled us for some time.
-As this is the west coast, that had us fooled but then we realized how it was done – down the Leeds-Liverpool and over to Holland.
-We’re still not sure whether those were guns or drugs or both.
-We’re not sure yet whether it went through Goole or not.
+He took a bite, ate it and continued.
+‘We think Laura was getting wise to some things going on with the boats or else she was part of them or else Miles was or else Holland was and these puzzled us for some time – down the Leeds-Liverpool and over to Holland.
+We’re still not sure whether it was guns, drugs or both.
+We’re not yet sure whether it goes through Goole or not.
 That can be sorted later.’

 ‘Where do I come in?’

 ‘We can’t offer a plea deal but there’s another way – we don’t charge you at all, feeling we couldn’t make it stick.
 I think you see what we need in return.’
 He could see the cogs working overtime in there and this was the critical point – would she shop others to save herself or would she mislead to protect?